 • Arrive Early: Give yourself ample time to settle and avoid last-minute rushing.

-• Bring Everything You Need: Double-check that you have all necessary materials, such as pencils, calculators, and ID.
+• Bring Everything You Need: Double-check that you have all the necessary materials, such as pencils, calculators, and ID.

 • Read Instructions Carefully: Take a moment to read the instructions and understand the format before starting.